 Press each key, one by one on the test keyboard as listed on the editor screen.
 The Teensy will send two pin numbers over USB that were connected when the key was pressed.
 The Teensy will then send a down arrow to position the cursor for the next key.
-After pressing every key on the keyboard and confirming that pin numbers were given for all, save the finished file for analysis.
-At this point you've created a very thorough keyboard tester.
+If your keyboard contains diodes on the switches, the first pin is the cathode side and the second pin is the anode side.